ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A Framework for Solving Combinatorial Problems of a Real-world Application by Quantum Annealing: Materials and Methods

 \cite{Witt:2022lsx} devised an integer linear program (ILP) based on \cite{IKR2} to address the energy-aware resource allocation problem within wide-area networks and prepared the ILP according to the ILP-to-QUBO mapping formalism as presented in \cite{Chang:2020iwh} and delineated in \autoref{sec:ilp_qa_qubo}.
 They further studied the solvability of this ILP, prepared in QUBO form, on the D-Wave Advantage\texttrademark, a state-of-the-art quantum annealer with over 5000 qubits.
 Since the current work focuses on improvement methods within the algorithmic part and not on the application itself, we refer to \cite{Witt:2022lsx} for a more in-depth explanation and interpretation of the ILP.
 In the following, we recapitulate the ILP briefly.
 Parameters and variables are given in \autoref{tab:ilp_param}.
 Traffic volumes $h_d$ per demand $d$, that are varying over time, are held constant during the optimization and will be updated frequently in a real scenario.
 The equality constraint~\eqref{eq:const_demand} enforces that a demand is routed on exactly one transmission path.
 Constraint~\eqref{eq:const_circuits} combines traffic flows per transmission section as selected in \eqref{eq:const_demand} and reserves the required capacity in terms of optical channels $w_c$.
 Constraint~\eqref{eq:const_nodes} activates installed transceivers to drive the transmission sections.
 Minimizing the number of optical channels $w_c$ as defined in objective~\eqref{eq:objective}, reduces the total amount of active transceivers as well.
 This enables a energy-aware network operation.

 \textit{Constraints}: \newlength{\negspace} \negspace{0mm}

 \textit{Objective:}

 The network under test is a fully-connected 3 node network, e.g. the topology has a triangular shape with two short edges of \SI{300}{km} length and a long edge spanning a \SI{424}{km} distance.
 Each network edge is realized by two fiber links to realize bidirectional transmission.
+Traffic demand values $h_d$ are taken from a normal distribution with mean \SI{75}{Gbit/s} and standard deviation \SI{20}{Gbit/s}.
+As they represent floating numbers, we discretize them with an accuracy of a=1 (acc. to \cite{Witt:2022lsx} Sec.
+III-C), i.e. fractions are rounded to `x.0' or `x.5'.
+We set the number of installed transceivers per node to $\eta_v=15$ and the maximal number of parallel optical signals per transmission path to $\omega_{c,\text{max}}=3$.
+The parameter $\omega_{c,\text{max}}$ influences the QUBO's matrix sizes as described in \cite{Witt:2022lsx} Sec.
+III-C. The parameters $\rho_{c,t_d}$ and $\varphi_{v,c}$ represent the connectivity described by the topology.
+They are predefined together with the transmission path realization sets $T_d$.
+The boolean selector variable $g_{t_d}$, indicating the selection of a predefined transmission path realization $t_d$ for demand $d$, and the number of parallel optical signals per transmission path $\omega_c$ are determined during the optimization.